JohnWeisz/TypedJSON/readme.md

 *v0.1.4 experimental release*

 Typed JSON parsing and serializing for TypeScript that preserves type information, using decorators.
-Parse regular JSON into actual class instances.
+Parse JSON into actual class instances.

  > **Note:** Recommended (but not required) to be used with [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), a prototype for an ES7 Reflection API for Decorator Metadata.